Maryland extends basketball coach Turgeon through 2026

 - Oops!Something went wrong.Please try again later.

-COLLEGE PARK, Md.
-(AP) Maryland agreed Wednesday with basketball coach Mark Turgeon on a contract extension through the 2025-26 season.
+COLLEGE PARK, Md. — Maryland agreed Wednesday with basketball coach Mark Turgeon on a contract extension through the 2025-26 season.

 Turgeon has led the Terrapins to five NCAA Tournament appearances during his decade at the school.
 Most recently, Maryland reached the second round this season before losing to Alabama.